Sara Diamond (academic administrator): Biography

-Program, with correlative prioritization of Indigenous knowledge and culture at OCAD U.

-At OCAD U, Diamond led three strategic plans with resulting scorecards and metrics, new vision and mission, brand development, related academic, research, capital and digital infrastructure strategies and implementation plans, multi-year forecasts.
-The three projects were: Smart Communities as Platform Co-operatives, Housing Typology Innovations, and Culture Creates Bonds.
+Diamond began her career as a labour activist in Vancouver during the 1970s and 1980s, working with the Association of University and College Employees (AUCE) to organize non-unionized labourers at the University of British Columbia.
+While a student at Simon Fraser University (SFU), she combined activism with academic studies in history, communications, and the arts, producing research that led to the Women’s Labour History Project.
+Between 1979 and 1980, she conducted and recorded 43 oral history interviews with women active in British Columbia’s labour movement from the 1890s onward.
+These interviews, housed at SFU Archives, document women’s working lives, family experiences, and union activism, and became foundational to her subsequent publications and media work.

+Diamond held several leadership roles at the Banff Centre, including Director of Television and Radio (1992–1994), Director of Research (2003–2005), and founder and Artistic Director of the Banff New Media Institute (1994–2005).
+Her work integrated media production, research, and artistic experimentation, and she became a central figure in the development of Canadian digital and new media arts.

+In 2005, Diamond was appointed President of OCAD University in Toronto, where she advanced initiatives in media arts, digital design, and research partnerships.
+Reappointed as President and Vice-Chancellor in 2014, she has continued to shape the university’s direction as a hub for creativity, technology, and critical inquiry.

 Diamond is founding Chair of the Mobile Experience Innovation Centre and current co-chair (with RBC).
 She is co-principal investigator on the Centre for Information Visualization/Data Driven Design, an OCAD U/York University major initiative and sits on the board of the National Centre of Excellence GRAND.
 Diamond continues to write and lecture on the subjects of digital media history, digital media, strategic foresight; mobility and design strategy for peer-reviewed journals and acts as a reviewer and evaluator for IEEE and ACM conferences and journals; SSHRC, CFI and the Canada Research Chair programs.
 Her artwork is held by prestigious collections such as the Museum of Modern Art, NYC and the National Gallery of Canada.